Certainty Blog

 Is HACCP a Voluntary Process?

-Whether HACCP is a mandatory or voluntary process depends on your location.
-For instance, in the United States, it is voluntary, while in the UK it is mandatory.
+Whether HACCP is mandatory or voluntary depends on your location.
+For instance, in the United States it is voluntary.
+However, in the UK it is mandatory.

-While it can be a voluntary process, it is strongly recommended to implement HACCP principles in food safety management.
-Health authorities such as inspectors will always recommend the best practices provided by HACCP, and following these principles and becoming certified will ensure customer safety and in turn, bolster your business’s brand image.
+Even where it is voluntary, implementing HACCP principles in food safety management is strongly recommended.
+Health authorities such as inspectors always recommend the best practices HACCP provides.
+Additionally, following these principles and becoming certified ensures customer safety.
+As a result, it bolsters your business’s brand image.

 What is HACCP?